xythobuz/OpenRaider/README.md

 The [clibs/commander](https://github.com/clibs/commander) dependency is Copyright (c) 2012 TJ Holowaychuk (tj@vision-media.ca) and licensed under the [MIT License](http://opensource.org/licenses/MIT).

 The included GUI lib, [imgui](https://github.com/ocornut/imgui/) is Copyright (c) 2014 Omar Cornut.
 See src/deps/imgui/LICENSE for more informations about the MIT license used.

+Also included is the imgui addon [imguifilesystem by Flix01](https://gist.github.com/Flix01/f34b5efa91e50a241c1b).